ProfFan/esp-fast-serial/README.md

   - This is due to the current implementation of the "global" logger.
   - As `defmt` messages cannot be interleaved, we have to make a global buffer to store the full message.
   - It is possible to create your own local logger that can handle larger messages.
+- Currently only supports the S3 and the C6

 ## Usage